 Let’s take a look at the crying baby example.
 While the baby was unable to speak the words the caregiver needed to hear, its behavior did provide a clue.
 Putting a toy in its mouth could be interpreted as hunger.
 Again, the same concept applies to users.
 They may be unable to verbalize what they want which renders the customization option moot.
 Their behavior, however, can be a blueprint that shows designers what they need.
 What are their search terms?
 Do they bounce from their landing page quickly or not quickly enough?
 There are many metrics that truly adaptive design can identify as behavioral patterns.

 Growing in skill with the user

 Imagine a video game that assesses the player’s expertise and adds challenges accordingly.
 Regardless of what level the user accomplishes, if s/he is progressing slowly, the game adapts itself to match that expertise.
-Adaptive design anticipates and grows with the user where traditional design relies more on the product regardless of the user’s expertise.
+The adaptive design anticipates and grows with the user whereas traditional design relies more on the product regardless of the user’s expertise.

 Visibility of elements based on relevance